zision71/git_github_exercise/README.md

 * Any other comments
 ```

-The instructional team will then review your pull request, and use the main repository as the source to monitor your work.
-If you do not issue a pull request, it will appear to us that you have not completed the assignments for the previous day, and it will be recorded as such.
+The volunteer team will then review your pull request, and use the main repository as the source to monitor your work.

-If you have any problems with submitting assignments, ask the instructional staff to help you.
+If you have any problems with submitting assignments, ask a volunteer to help you.